timothywashburn/IoTDeviceControl/README.md

     `python main.py`

-If someone actually decides to try to get this working for some reason, and I inevitably didn't explain how to do something you can reference the [documentation](https://developers.google.com/assistant/sdk/guides/service/python#embed) I followed
+If someone actually decides to try to get this working for some reason, and I inevitably didn't explain how to do something you can reference the [documentation](https://developers.google.com/assistant/sdk/guides/service/python#embed) I followed.

 ## Contributing